-For the classic Grilled cheese sandwich, a rich Chardonnay is going to go really well with the buttered up toast.
+For the classic Grilled cheese sandwich, a rich Chardonnay is going to go well with the buttered up toast.
 Chardonnay uses oak which often gives it a toasty and buttery flavour, so when you pair that up with a grilled cheese sandwich, you’re going to have a pretty delicious combination.
 However, you aren’t limited to white wines with Grilled Cheese Sandwiches.
 Fruity and acidic red wines like Pinot Noir, Zinfandel, Chianti and Beaujolais are all fantastic parings with this gooey and toasty treat.

 Zinfandel is going to rip through the saltiness of this dish as well, making the match quite refreshing.

 If you decide to toss some bacon strips into your cheesy masterpiece, a Pinot Noir or Beaujolais will bode well for your taste buds.
 These two reds are light and refreshing against the saltiness of the bacon and Cheese in this dish.
 If I were to pick between the two, I’d select a more complex Pinot Noir for dinner time and the lower in alcohol Beaujolais for lunch.

 Grilled Cheese, Tomato Soup & Wine

 If the classic tomato soup is accompanying your grilled Cheese.
 A Chianti or a Rosé wine will make for a fine pairing.
 Both wines are high enough in acid so the tomato soup won’t taste flat or metallic when paired with them.
 Chianti has just enough tannin to go great with the proteins in the Cheese.
 While a Rosé will be refreshing against the fat and grease of the grilled Cheese.